 Fairmont Pacific Rim established its art collection under the direction of owners and developers Westbank and the Peterson Group.
 A collection that is not themed, but rather driven by interest and passion – bringing art and artists into all aspects of the hotel’s design and development.
-Discover the art and artistry of the hotel’s growing international art collection with our self-guided art tour podcast.
+Discover the art and artistry of the hotel’s growing international art collection with our Building Artistry Guide.
 Explore the public art and architectural detail at the property, beginning outside and gradually making your way inside to the works throughout the public areas of the hotel.
-The podcast takes 35 minutes to complete.

 Book This Activity

 Some signature public art pieces you will find at Fairmont Pacific Rim include:

 “Lying on top of a building the clouds looked no nearer than when I was lying on the street” This passage, in UK artist Liam Gillick’s signature font choice of Helvetica bold, occupies floors 5 through 22.
 Where the artwork ends, the luxury residential units begin – the work serving as a defining point.
 The two-foot high letters stand boldly on the building’s exterior along narrow concrete fins that sharply turn to accentuate the building’s most public corner.
 When viewed from the street, the letters reflect the surrounding buildings and shifting colours of the ever changing Vancouver sky.